-Make sure you have a big enough play space to execute 360-degree dance moves (which is exclusive to Quest), and hooking up external headphones (especially ones with deep bass) is a must.
-Following a recent update, it's even possible to cast gameplay to mobile devices and certain Chromecast models to show off your moves to friends.
+Make sure you have a big enough play space to execute 360-degree dance moves (which is exclusive to Quest), and hooking up external headphones (especially ones with deep bass) is a must so you can enjoy tracks from Billie Eilish, Imagine Dragons, Linkin Park and LMFAO with the best audio possible.

 Journey of the Gods

 Until a Legend of Zelda game designed from the ground up for VR arrives, Journey of the Gods is the closest thing going.
 Flaunting an attractive cell-shaded art style that brings its giant and grotesque bosses to life, Gods employs clever use of scale as you traverse its large yet linear levels.
 While most of the action-adventure game is viewed in the first-person, a ‘God mode’ lets you manipulate the environment from a strategic top-down perspective to solve puzzles and gain the upper hand in combat.

 A large play space comes in handy in physically sidestepping projectiles or spinning around to face enemies with your sword and shield when surrounded.
 The most fun weapon in the game, however, is the crossbow, which is manually reloaded using a crank handle and rewards careful judgement of distance and timing.